DremOSDeveloperTeam/hypnolive/README.md

 You will immediately have access to the Hypnolive zone.
 Welcome to Hypnolive!

 ### Updating
-Eventually, this mod will keep itself up to date.
-However, during this experimental stage, it will require you to update it yourself.
+This mod keeps itself up to date, but to force an update, you can follow the steps below.

 #### Windows